 So we queued patiently for the lift up to the Observation Deck realising just how sensible we’d been getting there early.
 One of the building managers told us that they often have queues out of the building and around the block.
 Thankfully we were on our way up in 20 minutes.
 But not until Jo had met one of the hundreds of excellent staff and persuaded her that she really need to be featured on the world famous JWalking travel blog.

 The whole building looks fabulous both inside and out with marble staircases and beautiful art deco ceilings everywhere.
 It’s just a classic look.
 The uniformed staff like Jo’s smiley friend above add to that glamorous feel and it really does seem special.
-Once on the Observation deck on the 86th we marveled at the views of five US states (New York, New Jersey, Connecticut, Pennsylvania, and Massachusetts) and tried to get a few half decent photos.
+Once on the Observation deck on the 86th we marvelled at the views of five US states (New York, New Jersey, Connecticut, Pennsylvania, and Massachusetts) and tried to get a few half decent photos.

 What a fantastic experience, we wouldn’t have missed it for anything but as usual we got going and set off south towards the Whitehall Ferry terminal which was where we were planning on getting the Staten Island Ferry.